kubernetes/website/content/en/docs/tutorials/security/apparmor.md

 ### Setting up nodes with profiles

 Kubernetes does not currently provide any native mechanisms for loading AppArmor profiles onto nodes.
-There are lots of ways to setup the profiles though, such as:
+There are lots of ways to set up the profiles though, such as:

 * Through a [DaemonSet](/docs/concepts/workloads/controllers/daemonset/) that runs a Pod on each node to ensure the correct profiles are loaded.
 An example implementation can be found